 Salvin’s Clearwing – 2017 (CO)

 The Salvin’s Clearwing (Episcada salvinia) is a butterfly not found in Europe.
 I spotted this butterfly in Medellin (Colombia).
-Both the fore- and hindwings are transparent with the black veins clearly visible.
+The fore and hindwings are transparent, and the black veins are clearly visible.
 The edges of the wings are orange-brown with white spots on the tips.
 On the forewing, a short orange and a white band can be seen halfway from the costa.
 The grey-brown abdomen starts just behind the forebody, which is black and white striped, very thin, and thickens further back.
 There is a small orange spot on the back of the head.
 Host plant: tomato plant species.
 Dutch name: Glasvleugelvlinder.
-Frisian name: –
+Frisian name: